hardtware/DC2/README.md

 `docker-machine create --driver generic --generic-ssh-user=jack --generic-ip-address=a.b.c.d dc2`

 This command takes a while as it will be updating the DC2.
 It will create add your DC2 as a machine to run containers in.
+Sometimes docker-machine emits an error about certs

+4.4 Check the status of your DC2 docker machine

+`docker-machine status dc2`

 4.5 Setup the DC2 as your docker machine